 3) May include “Landlord’s Rules” on insurance coverage, noise issues etc.

 Always read the lease fully before signing this legally binding contact and complete a rental unit condition report as a check list.

-Obtain a Residential Tenancies Guide,nd for lease and associated forms at www.nova scotia .ca/rta to assist in a positive renting experience.
+To obtain a Residential Tenancies Guide, a lease or associated forms visit www.nova scotia .ca/rta.
 Visit the Insurance Bureau of Canada’s website at www.ibc.ca for insurance information needed as a tenant.